Controllable Pareto Multi-Task Learning: Preference-based Multiobjective Gradient Descent

-As mentioned in the \textbf{Algorithm \ref{alg_framework}} in the main paper, we use simple gradient descent to update the Pareto solution generator at each iteration.
+As mentioned in \textbf{Algorithm 1} in the main paper, we use gradient descent to update the solution generator at each iteration.
 For the case of linear scalarization, calculating the gradient direction is straightforward.
 In this subsection, we discuss how to obtain a valid gradient direction for the preference-conditioned multiobjective optimization.
 Similar to the previous work~\citep{sener2018multi,lin2019pareto}, we use multiobjective gradient descent~\citep{fliege2000steepest, desideri2012mutiple} to solve the MTL problem.
-However, in our algorithm, the optimization parameter is $\phi$ for the Pareto solution generator rather than $\theta$ for a single solution.

-A simple illustration of the multiobjective gradient descent idea for a problem with two tasks is shown in Fig.~\ref{multiobj_gradient}.
-At each iteration, the algorithm samples a preference vector $\vp$ and obtains its current corresponding solution $\vtheta_{\vp}$.
-A valid gradient direction should reduce all the losses and guide the generated solution $\vtheta_{\vp} = g(\vp|\vphi)$ toward the preference region $\Omega(\vp,\vU)$ around the preference vector $\vp$.
+\textbf{The key difference between our proposed method and previous approaches is the parameters to be optimized.} In our algorithm, the optimization parameter is $\vphi$ for the solution generator $\vtheta_{\vp} = g(\vp|\vphi)$ considering all preferences rather than $\vtheta$ for a single solution.

-At iteration $t$, for a given preference vector $\vp$, the preference-conditioned multiobjective problem with the Pareto solution generator can be written as:
+A simple illustration of the preference-based multiobjective gradient descent for a problem with two tasks is shown in Fig.~\ref{multiobj_gradient}.
+At each iteration $t$, the algorithm samples a preference vector $\vp$ and obtains its current corresponding solution $\vtheta_{\vp,t}$.
+A valid gradient direction should reduce all the losses and guide the generated solution $\vtheta_{\vp,t} = g(\vp|\vphi_t)$ toward the preference region $\Omega(\vp,\vU)$ around the preference vector $\vp$.
+The preference-based multiobjective optimization problem can be written as: